Get instant support with our search!

 Exchange and Outlook Automatic Image Download Policies

-If you are having issues with MetaCompliance phishing emails not being recorded as 'open', this could be due to the automatic downloading of images being disabled within Exchange and Outlook.
+If MetaCompliance phishing emails are not being recorded as opened, this may be due to automatic image downloading being disabled within Exchange or Outlook.

 Your organisation’s IT or Exchange administrators can configure Group Policies to enable Automatic Picture Download for Exchange email communications.